 Military Requirements: Minimum ASVAB Scores and Education

-Military Requirements for Minimum ASVAB Score
+Military Requirements for Minimum ASVAB Scores

 ||High School Diploma

 Military requirements for a minimum ASVAB score vary for each military branch.
 Please keep in mind that the “overall” ASVAB Score is known as the “AFQT Score,” or “Armed Forces Qualification Test Score”, which is made up of your test results from the Mathematics Knowledge, Word Knowledge, Paragraph Comprehension and Arithmetic Reasoning subtests.
-For the purposes of this article, “AFQT” and “ASVAB” are used interchangeably because minimum AFQT score military requirements are often referred to as the “ASVAB score”.
+For the purposes of this article, “AFQT” and “ASVAB” are used interchangeably because minimum AFQT score military requirements are often called the “ASVAB score”.

 Education Requirements – It’s seeming impossible to get into the Air Force without graduating from high school with a diploma.
 The chances are extremely slim for people who only get a GED instead of a high school diploma.
-Only about 1/2 of 1%, or 0.5%, of all annual Air Force enlistments only have a GED.
+Only about 1/2 of 1%, or 0.5%, of all annual Air Force enlistments have only a GED.
 If a GED holder is trying to enlist, that person must score a 65 or higher on the AFQT.
 On the up side, if a recruit has college credits under their belt then the Air Force allows a higher enlistment rank!

 Education Requirements – More people are able to enlist in the Army with only a GED, as opposed to a high school diploma, than any other military branch.
 Some recruitment years have allowed 15% of recruits to enter without a high school diploma.
 On the up side, just like the Air Force, if a recruit has college credits under their belt then the Army allows the recruit to enter with a higher enlistment rank!
 The Army allows recruits with a college degree to enter with a rank as high as E-4, which is higher than the Air Force’s E-3 rank for recruits with only some college credits.